Banking Services and Financial Institutions

 In December 2006, CIBC bought out the Barclays stake and became the primary shareholder in FirstCaribbean, holding 91.5 percent of the company.
 At last count, FCIB had assets of over US$12b.

 » Canadian owned Scotiabank has been serving Barbados since 1956.
 Its network comprises eight branches strategically located across the island, plus a string of ATM’s.
-Its main office is on Broad Street, in the heart of Bridgetown.
+Its central office is on Broad Street, in the heart of Bridgetown.

 Scotiabank, which first came to the Caribbean in 1889, when it opened a branch in Jamaica, is one of the three banks in Barbados which offer weekend service.
-Like its competitors, this bank offers the full range of personal and business services.
+Like its competitors, this bank provides the full range of personal and business services.

 » RBTT Bank Barbados is owned by one of the Caribbean’s leading financial groups – RBTT Financial of Trinidad and Tobago.
 RBTT Financial Holdings Limited acquired the company from Caribbean Commercial Bank Limited in June 2004.

 It is one of the smaller players in the Barbados banking sector, with four branches and the head office in Bridgetown.

-The bank’s branches are strategically located across Barbados with opening hours that include Saturdays.
+Strategically located across Barbados, the banks have with opening hours that include Saturdays.

-RBTT Financial Holdings Limited in March 2008 announced that its shareholders have voted in favour of amalgamating RBTT with a Caribbean subsidiary of Royal Bank of Canada (RBC).
+RBTT Financial Holdings Limited in March 2008 announced that its shareholders have voted in favor of amalgamating RBTT with a Caribbean subsidiary of Royal Bank of Canada (RBC).

 » Royal Bank of Canada is one of three Canadian owned banks operating in Barbados and has been on the island from as far back as February 1911.